 For many, habits provide relaxation and relief from stress.
 We all have several things stressing us out.
 Not just big tragedies but relatively minor things like work deadlines.
 We do our bad habits to relieve this stress and the stress does seem to go away.
 But what has really happened?

 Apart from the environmental stress, we experience additional stress because of the aggravation caused by craving.
 Bad habits relieve this portion of stress it created through craving.
-But our real world stress like work deadlines continues to exist.
-When we do our habits we feel better able to cope with this stress because we temporarily don’t have the additional stress caused by craving to deal with.
+But our real-world stress like work deadlines continues to exist.
+When we do our habits we feel better able to cope with this stress because we temporarily don’t have the additional stress caused by the craving to deal with.

 Reward 2 - Relief From Boredom

 Some people do their habit because they are bored.
 Boredom is a frame of mind and not a physical condition that can be cured.
-Initially we are bored.
+Initially, we are bored.
 Now we are bored and engaged in self-destructive behaviour.
-Our bad habits does not cure boredom.
+Our bad habits do not cure boredom.
 It just creates a temporary distraction that allows us to forget that we are bored.

 If our bad habits did relieve boredom, then why do we have to engage in it multiple times or do it for longer periods at a stretch?

-Most bad habits robs us of our energy and makes us more lethargic, putting us in a state of mind where we cannot do anything else.
+Most bad habits rob us of our energy and make us more lethargic, putting us in a state of mind where we cannot do anything else.
 Instead of doing something when bored like how a normal person would, we lounge around, do our bad habit and feel more bored.